 Tom Brady, New England Patriots

 Tom Brady is America’s quarterback, leading the New England Patriots.
-Over the course of his seventeen year career, he’s devoted himself to one team and led them to seven Super Bowls, more than any other player in the history of the sport.
-Even more impressive, Brady led the Patriots to win five of those Super Bowls – he’s one of only two players to do so, and the only player to win them all playing for one team.
+Over the course of his seventeen year career, he’s devoted himself to one team and led them to seven Super Bowls.
+This is more than any other player in the history of the sport.
+Even more impressive, Brady led the Patriots to win five of those Super Bowls.
+He’s one of only two players to do so, and the only player to win them all playing for one team.

 Brady joined TAG Heuer as an ambassador in 2015 and was featured in the reboot of their classic, “Don’t crack under pressure” campaign.
 To commemorate his historic fifth Super Bowl win, the brand gifted him a one-of-a-kind Carrera Heuer Tourbillon with “5 Championships” engraved on the caseback.
 In 2017, he also collaborated with the brand on a limited edition watch, the Tom Brady Special Edition Heuer 01 Chronograph.